hnryjmes/well-grounded-rubyist/README.md

 * Runtime callbacks: `inherited`, `included`, and more / The `respond_to?` and `method_missing` methods / Introspection of object and class method lists / Trapping unresolved constant references / Examining in-scope variables and constants / Parsing caller and stack trace information

+* callbacks, hooks, meta-programming

+* `included` and `extended` callbacks

+* "You can hook into the subclassing of a class by defining a special class method called inherited for that class."

+* listing and accessing methods

+* introspection of methods, variables

+* tracing execution

 *